Pacozenon/MLOps_proj2/app/README.md

-# REST API - Frontend
+# REST API - Backend DecisionTree Model

-This REST API is a frontend and works as a load-balancer to serve multiple models, by pointing the predictions to different model versions.
+This REST API is a backend to have access to a Decision Tree Model Prediction